Ideefixze/TutorialUnityMultiplayer/tutorial.md

 I heal my avatar, so I send it to the server.
 Server resends this order to me and my enemy.
 What if he tries to attack me and kill me?
 He also sends his order that he wants to attack me to the server.
 So our server got two messages and it will resend them in order they arrived so there is little chance that we both have different versions of game state.

 This makes our client "stupid" while the server has the authority over everything.
 We don't even have to run our calculations on data locally as server will do it for us and we can only focus on displaying data.
 This is how browser multiplayer games are so lightweight.
 However I think we as a game developer want to make our players host a game for their friends or just play singleplayer.

+There is a lot of variations of this "server is authoritative" idea, but I think you get what it is all about.

 ### Summary?